gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 That way, you can define your own `TRACK_ENV_REPLICAS` variables with which you will be able to scale the pod's replicas easily.

-In the example below, the environment's name is `qa` which would result in looking for the `QA_REPLICAS` environment variable:
+In the example below, the environment's name is `qa` and it deploys the track `foo` which would result in looking for the `FOO_QA_REPLICAS` environment
+variable:

 ```yaml
 QA testing: